Yoken0/CS310-Project/README - Daniel.md

+IMPORTANT: I did not upload the dataset file so that you don't need to redownload it.
+Just put your copy in the root folder next to the .py file

 This code reads the .csv file, puts it into an object, and has functions for sorting the ratings and prices WITHOUT the built in sortingfunctions.

 For my testing, I just had the .csv in the same folder as the file.
-If they are in different folders, some changes might need to be made to how it is read
+If they are in different folders, some changes might need to be made to how it is read.

-Enter this command to install Pandas: pip install pandas

 You can test it with if __name__ == "__main__": function at the bottom